-Topic Clinical Practice GSP Reference Provide clear and accurate written and/or verbal clinical advice on the clinical significance of investigations having regard to the importance and urgency for patients and the underpinning evidence base.
+Торіс Clinical Practice GSP Reference the importance and urgency for patients and the underpinning evidence base.
 Discuss with relevant medical and other healthcare practitioners the follow up, further investigation and/or appropriate treatment of individual patients based on the outcomes of clinical investigations and current best practice/evidence.
-3.2.3 3.2.4 4.
-Actively participate in multidisciplinary clinical team meetings that review clinical outcomes for individual and groups of patients challenging decisions/recommendations when necessary Use the evidence base to identify multidisciplinary clinical teams in area of expertise that would benefit from input from a senior Healthcare Scientist and make arrangements for participation to influence the judgements of the team.
+4. Actively participate in multidisciplinary clinical team meetings that review clinical outcomes for individual and groups of patients challenging decisions/recommendations when necessary Use the evidence base to identify multidisciplinary clinical teams in area of expertise that would benefit from input from a senior Healthcare Scientist and make arrangements for participation to influence the judgements of the team.
 Participate in a proactive manner to the conduct of multidisciplinary clinical teams identifying opportunities to prepare and present clinical material and by offering and defending expert opinion and advice.
 Contribute to the preparation and adoption of clinical protocols and clinical guidelines and analyse the impact on clinical practice.
-1.3.1 1.3.2 3.1.14 3.1.16 3.2.4 5.
-Perform systematic clinical audit to critically evaluate the performance and suitability of investigations offered, share the outcome of each audit and where appropriate justify a modification to practice based on the audit findings Initiate, perform and communicate the outcomes of clinical audits of the effectiveness of routine and non-routine clinical investigations considering national and local audit priorities and in accordance with the governance regulations.
+1.3.1 1.3.2 3.1.14 3.1.16 3.2.4 Perform systematic clinical audit to critically evaluate the performance and suitability of investigations offered, share the outcome of each audit and where appropriate justify a modification to practice based on the audit findings Initiate, perform and communicate the outcomes of clinical audits of the effectiveness of routine and non-routine clinical investigations considering national and local audit priorities and in accordance with the governance regulations.
 Identify, critically evaluate and communicate the outcomes of clinical audits performed by others in relevant areas of clinical practice and justify a decision to adapt practice as appropriate.
 In partnership with service users devise, develop, perform and critically evaluate clinical audits in own area of expertise to identify areas of good practice and areas for improvement.
 Analyse and report the outcomes of clinical audits, including learning points and modifications introduced as a result of the clinical audit.
-1.1.11 2.2.2 3.1.17 Attitudes and Behaviours By the end of the training period HSS Trainees would be expected to demonstrate the attitudes and behaviours necessary for the role of a Consultant Clinical Scientist and will be able to: Commit to and provide leadership in the provision of high standards of clinical practice taking account of the political, social, technical, economic, organisational and professional environment and act as a positive role model Perform role to high standards of clinical practice applying knowledge and evidence, making decisions and evaluating the impact of those decisions.
+1.1.11 2.2.2 3.1.17 Attitudes and Behaviours Commit to and provide leadership in the provision of high standards of clinical practice taking account of the political, social, technical, economic, organisational and professional environment and act as a positive role model Perform role to high standards of clinical practice applying knowledge and evidence, making decisions and evaluating the impact of those decisions.
 Monitor, evaluate and maintain clinical practice standards.
 Share data on clinical practice standards with service users and managers to encourage dialogue and debate.
 3.1.1 3.1.2 3.1.3 3.1.14 Evaluate and use new research findings and new technology to plan, develop and deliver improved clinical investigations Analyse and use research findings and new technology in bringing about quality improvements in clinical investigation.
 Use and critically review a range of sources of information to keep up to date with clinical and scientific developments in area of expertise.
-3.1.5 3.1.6 3.1.9
+Share ideas on improvements to clinical investigations with peers and service users setting out the context for change and 3.1.5 3.1.6 3.1.9